Dr. Laleh Amiri-Kordestani, MD

 Prof. Denise Hilfiker-Kleiner

-Professor of Molecular Cardiology, Hannover Medical School, Hanover, Germany
+Professor of Molecular Cardiology & Dean of Research, Hannover Medical School, Hannover, Lower Saxony, Germany

-Dr. Johnson obtained his MD (Magna Cum Laude) from the University of Ottawa in 1998.
-He completed his internal medicine residency and cardiology fellowship at the University of Ottawa before pursuing additional fellowship training in echocardiography and nuclear cardiology at the University of Ottawa Heart Institute.
+Dr. Johnson obtained his MD (Magna Cum Laude) from the University of Ottawa in 1998, then completed internal medicine residency and cardiology fellowship at the University of Ottawa.
+He obtained additional fellowship training in echocardiography and nuclear cardiology at the University of Ottawa Heart Institute.
 Dr. Johnson is an Assistant Professor of Medicine in the Division of Cardiology at the University of Ottawa.

 Co-Chair: Day 1 Plenary SessionRead More...